-“The way she sold it to me as a 14 year old was, three times out of the year you get to leave home and you get to go to Camp Roberts for a weekend, and then there’s essentially an entire week in February you spend in Sacramento with other teens our age,” Gabriela recalls.
+“The way she described it as a 14 year old was, three times a year you leave home and go to Camp Roberts for a weekend.
+Then you spend an entire week in Sacramento with other teens our age,” Gabriela recalls.
 Badly in need of a reset, she jumped at the chance to escape her problems and make new friends, enrolling in the program already underway.

-Through the Y’s Youth and Government program, Gabriela learned that she had a deep love for legislation and politics.
-So much so that she ended up graduating from Cal State Long Beach with a degree in political science with a focus in law, politics, and policy.
+Gabriela discovered a passion for legislation and politics.
+In fact, she graduated from Cal State Long Beach with a degree in political science, focused on law, politics, and policy.

 Gabriela is grateful she grew up with the Y and proud to work for YMCA of Silicon Valley, an organization that helps youth become strong and independent young leaders.
-“Everyone is there to create a warm and inviting place for everyone, not just for the children, where they feel like they can be a part of something greater than themselves.”
+“Everyone is there to create a warm and inviting place for all involved, not just for the children, where they feel like they can be part of something greater than themselves.”